-With some of South America’s most exceptional sights, Machu Picchu, Cusco and Lake Titicaca, Peru will never disappoint.
+With some of South America’s most exceptional sights, Machu Picchu, Cusco, Lake Titicaca, and the Amazon Rainforest, Peru will never disappoint.

 Selected departures April to October 2017